Jean Ray (author): Biography

 Ray was born in Ghent, his father being a minor port official, his mother the director of a girls' school.
 Ray was a fairly successful student but failed to complete his university studies, and from 1910 to 1919 he worked in clerical jobs in the city administration.

 By the early 1920s he had joined the editorial team of the Journal de Gand.
 Later he also joined the monthly L'Ami du Livre.
 His first book, Whiskey Tales, a collection of fantastic and uncanny stories, was published in 1925.

 In 1926 he was charged with embezzlement and sentenced to six years in prison, but served only two years.
 During his imprisonment he wrote two of his best-known long stories, The Shadowy Street and The Mainz Psalter.
 From the time of his release in 1929 until the outbreak of the Second World War, he wrote virtually non-stop.

-Between 1933 and 1940, Ray produced over a hundred tales in a series of detective stories, The Adventures of Harry Dickson, the American Sherlock Holmes.
+Between 1933 and 1940, Ray produced over a hundred tales in a series of detective stories, The Adventures of Harry Dickson, the American Sherlock Holmes, an investigator dedicated to the paranormal and the occult.
 He had been hired to translate a series from the German, but Ray found the stories so bad that he suggested to his Amsterdam publisher that he should re-write them instead.
 The publisher agreed, provided only that each story be about the same length as the original, and match the book's cover illustration.
 The Harry Dickson stories are admired by the film director Alain Resnais among others.
-During the winter of 1959–1960 Resnais met with Ray in the hope of making a film based on the Harry Dickson character, but nothing came of the project.
+During the winter of 1959–1960 Resnais met with Ray in the hope of making a film based on the Harry Dickson character.Despite the fact that Resnais carried out a series of location scouting trips in London and various other places in the United Kingdom, nothing came of the project.